 After installing, RUN THE AUDIO WIZARD.
 There should be a prompt asking you to do so when you first run Mumble.
-I cannot stress this part enough so please pay attention and take your time with each step, especially with the Volume tuning part of the Audio Wizard.
+I cannot stress this part enough so please pay attention and take your time with each step, especially with the Volume tuning part of the Audio Wizard (use headphones/headset to prevent audio feedback).
 From there you can select the the audio devices you want to use for Mumble, optimize your sound and connection quality, and set a push-to-talk (PTT) key.
 I recommend using the wheel click or a thumb/side button on your mouse as your PTT key.

 In the next part of the first-time setup, I think you’ll be asked to create a certificate or something, just make one.
-Click yes/next or whatever, you can do that part hastily, lol.
+Click yes/next or whatever.

 3. Adding a Server

 Open up the server list by clicking Server on the menu bar then Connect.

 Click Add New.